SMerrony/mvemg/BUILD.md

 # Building MV/Em

-This guide currently applies to the development version of MV/Em written in Go.
+This guide applies to the development version of MV/Em written in Go known as 'mvemg'.

 ## Prerequisites